 Exhale quickly but make no sound as you do.
 Sound is an indication of tension.
 Breath in again.
 Now, when you exhale, say the first letter of the alphabet.
 Continue until you reach Z.

 As you progress through the alphabet, pretend that with each letter you are speaking to a target farther and farther away.
 By the time you reach the end, you should be very loud and strong.

 Nearly every person talks too damn fast.
 They believe rushing to say everything will keep the listener’s attention.
 In fact, talking fast is difficult to understand, distracting, and will get tuned out.

 Annunciate your words clearly and fully.
 Take your time to speak with purpose.

 You might think you’re loud enough – you’re not.
 If you ever have to lean in or have someone asking “What?” then you’re too quiet.
 From the above exercises, use your chest voice to aid in this.

 Another tip that helped me tremendously is to speak through people instead of at them.
 Imagine someone standing 3-6 feet behind them and project your voice toward that.

-I used the advice above combined with a Roger Love vocal warm-up CD and practiced regularly.
+I used the advice above and practiced regularly.
 I still don’t sound like Barry White, but I do have a richer, deeper and more attractive voice.

-Change your voice for the better and it’ll change your life.
+Change your voice and it’ll change your life.

 Put that voice to good use and start meeting women.
 I’ll help you get the ball rolling.